Tulsa, Oklahoma Therapists

-- Between 30%-40% percent of inmates at the Tulsa County jail are on psychotropic drugs.
+- Between 30%-40% of inmates at the Tulsa County jail are on psychotropic drugs.

-- Ninety-thousand adult in Tulsa County are in need of treatment for severe mental illness; however, the city only has the resources to treat 17,000.
+- Ninety-thousand adults in Tulsa County need treatment for severe mental illness; however, the city only has the resources to treat 17,000.

-There are a variety of reasons for why Tulsa is where it is today regarding mental health.
+There are a variety of reasons why Tulsa is where it is today regarding mental health.
 Oklahoma has experienced a financial crisis in its Medicaid system as it did not expand Medicaid.
 There are limited hospital beds available in both the public and private facilities.
-Further, the rising cost of behavioral health services create a barrier to access, especially among those who are under –insured or uninsured.
+Further, the rising cost of behavioral health services creates a barrier to access, especially among those who are underinsured or uninsured.

-Further complicating the problem is the fact that Oklahoma, as the rest of the nation, is experiencing a shortage of psychiatrist, in particular child psychiatrists.
-Even though the state ranks fifth in the nation for the number of mental health providers (Tulsa County has 421 providers per 10,000 people, which is twice the national average), there is a shortage of clinical specialist in Tulsa County.
+Further complicating the problem is the fact that Oklahoma, like the rest of the nation, is experiencing a shortage of psychiatrists, in particular child psychiatrists.
+Even though the state ranks fifth in the nation for the number of mental health providers (Tulsa County has 421 providers per 10,000 people, which is twice the national average), there is a shortage of clinical specialists in Tulsa County.

 Steps to Improve the Situation

-- Reduce the gap for life expectancy between those with mental illness and the rest of the population.
+- Reduce the gap in life expectancy between those with mental illness and the rest of the population.

-- Reduce the rates for attempted suicide, deaths from suicide, and overdoses.
+- Reduce the rates of attempted suicide, deaths from suicide, and overdoses.